aliceriot/CryptoPals/set1/Python/ex08/README.md

 So any block cipher can be used in ECB mode.
 Great!
 How flexible!
-Chopping the message up into separate blocks, each of which is encrypted independently, also means that the encryption operation can be parallelized (since the encryption of any blocks depends only upon that block's plaintext).
+Chopping the message up into separate blocks, each of which is encrypted independently, also means that the encryption operation can be parallelized (since the encryption of any block depends only upon that block's plaintext).

 ECB has a fatal flaw though - this separate encryption means that if your